 - Rental agreement for the room in the Netherland

-- Declaration of acceptance by Fontys University of Applied Sciences
+- Copy of admission letter of Fontys University of Applied Sciences

 - Original birth certificate or original legalised true copy of the birth certificate (not older than six months) If your birth certificate was not issued in the Dutch, English, French or German language, you will also need to submit a sworn translation.

 Additional stamps, from the government of the country which issued the birth certificate, might be required.
 In order to confirm which legalisation you are required to have, visit the website https://www.netherlandsandyou.nl/travel-and-residence/legalising-your-documents .
 Please check https://www.netherlandsandyou.nl to find details of your local Embassy or Consulate.

 - Your passport, including a ‘Machtiging tot Voorlopig Verblijf’, or ‘MVV’ (an ‘Authorisation for Temporary Stay’) if you are a student hailing from a country for which an Entry Visa is required.

 - Print of the approval letter of the Dutch Immigration Service (IND) (if you have applied for a Dutch residence permit STUDY)

 - The Tuberculosis test referral form (if applicable) Please print it and fill in all data before you travel to the Netherlands.